 If the weight loss is done right, there are some definite size and strength advantages over a wrestler who does not cut weight.
 Have you ever noticed that a wrestler appears to be bigger than his opponent?

 What I can say is that if a wrestler cuts weight at a very young age, he/she will most likely burn out and quit this sport before high school.
+Younger wrestlers would be better in the long run by focusing on chain wrestling and focusing improving their technique.

 Also any parent that is starving a kid, could be impacting the child’s growth.